-Here are some random things about me, my family, pets, hobbies, and how I got to being a wedding officiant, in case you’re interested in knowing a little more about me as a person.
+Here are some random things about me, and how I got to being a wedding officiant, in case you’re interested in knowing a little more.

 As far as beliefs are concerned, I am an atheist and Humanist.
 I do not believe in any supreme beings.
 I do believe in the good of people, and that being kind and seeking to understand others is a key to being happy.
-I am an active supporter of equality, civil rights and LGBTQA issues.
-I am in awe of the vastness of the universe, I marvel at evolution and life on this planet.
+I am in awe of the vastness of the universe, I marvel at evolution and life on this planet, and I think we still have a lot to discover.
 My philosophy behind A Simple Ceremony is that I am honest with myself and am genuine in all that I do.
 From that comes everything else.

 I was raised Catholic, decided not to (refused to) go through confirmation, and left the church at about age 12.
 In my teenage years I experienced a bit of Evangelical Christianity, Wicca, Paganism, and Zen Buddhism, before realizing that while I enjoy learning about religion from an academic viewpoint, I was just not able to actually believe in god or anything supernatural (even though I really tried).
 I do love mythology, philosophy, psychology and anthropology.
 Science and nature provide me with enough awe, wonder and unanswered questions balanced with evidence-based reasoning that I don’t feel the need to complicate things any more.
 I understand the struggle of those who have parted ways with the religion of their parents.
 Mine still undoubtedly pray for me and think I’m going to hell when I die, though I tell them that I don’t believe in hell, so it’s ok.
 We can agree to disagree.